Kevin Amankwaah: Club career

 Amankwaah signed for Sutton United in September 2014.
 He made a total of 21 full and two substitute league appearances in the 2014–15 season, scoring his first goal for the club when he volleyed in a corner in the last seconds of the game against Chelmsford City on 4 April 2015 to claim a 1–0 victory for Sutton.

 Amankwaah made 28 full and three substitute league appearances in the 2015–16 season, helping the U's to lift the National League South title.
 He netted his second league goal from another corner against Margate on 9 April 2016, a game which Sutton went on to win 4–0.

 Amankwaah scored his first goal in Sutton's 2016–17 National League campaign when he scored a consolation goal in a 3–1 away defeat to Dover Athletic on 4 October 2016.
 On 19 October 2016, it was announced that Amankwaah had signed a one-year contract extension with Sutton United and will stay with the club until the end of the 2017–18 season.

 Amankwaah made his 100th career appearance for Sutton on 3 December 2016 in a 2–1 win against League Two club Cheltenham Town in the FA Cup 2nd round.
 He went on to appear in every round of Sutton's historic run to the 5th round of the FA Cup for the first time ever, including appearances in a 3–1 victory over local rivals AFC Wimbledon of League One on 17 January 2017, a 1–0 victory over Championship side Leeds United on 29 January and an eventual 0–2 defeat to Premier League club Arsenal on 20 February.

 International career

 Amankwaah was capped by England at under-18 level, making his only appearance in the 2–0 win over Luxembourg in April 2000.
 In August 2006, he spoke of his ambitions of playing for Ghana.

 Controversy

 Amankwaah was at the centre of controversy when he made a remark to Millwall player Neil Harris, taunting him about his battle with testicular cancer during a match between Millwall and Swindon.
 Amankwaah then apologised after the game after his remark was made public, and also made a donation to Everymans Cancer Charity.
 Harris accepted the apology at first but then withdrew his acceptance after Amankwaah tried to justify his claims for making the remark.

+Personal life

+Amankwaah's daughter Shantae-Eve is an artistic gymnast, who won two bronze medals at the 2026 Commonwealth Games.